iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.0.16.005_01/report.md

 > Why, oh why...when I do my initial login, after the app sends me an email verification code, does the app kick me back to the initial login screen when I switch my phone screen to said email to obtain said verification code, thereby invalidating the aforementioned verification code?
 When I put my credentials back in, I am sent a new verification code.
 Rinse, lather...repeat...
 Will I ever be able to login without requiring a secondary device just to check my email???<br> :date: __2020-04-04 03:09:35__

 > Tried to call customer service and after 30 minutes listening to the elevator music and please hold on I decided that I want a more responsive experience.
 They suck!<br> :date: __2020-03-31 01:20:18__

-> Pathetic joke of a service.
-I am in excruciating pain with an ear infection that is causing me to miss school, and this "doctor" does little more than steal my $60 copay and tell me to take over the counter pain meds, refusing to prescribe any antibiotic despite being sick with no improvement for over a week.
-What a joke.
-I am absolutely disgusted by this service and the practitioners on it.<br> :date: __2020-01-13 19:05:54__